Experience the best snowboarding in Ontario

 Boogie Mountain

 The friendly and welcoming vibes at Boogie Mountain make this family hill perfect for beginners and young riders.
-The hill offers 12 runs serviced by a T-bar and handle tow and two snow parks that welcome aspiring freestylers.
+The hill offers over 10 runs serviced by a T-bar and handle tow and a snow park that welcomes aspiring freestylers.

-Where Boogie Mountain really shines is in its lesson programs, dedicated to making snowboarding accessible to new riders.
+Boogie Mountain offers excellent lessons and learning programs, dedicated to making snowboarding accessible to new riders.
 Take advantage of evening snowboard lesson socials and a range of private and group instruction.

 Après activities and accommodations are limited in Espanola.
-Enjoy the peace and natural beauty from a winterized lakefront cottage at Lake Apsey Resort or head to Sudbury (about 45 minutes away) for more hotel and dining options.
+Head to Sudbury, about 45 minutes drive away, for hotel and dining options.

 Location: Bass Lake Road, Espanola